Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

 Charles Dickens – (1812- 1870)

 Charles Dickens is considered one of the greatest and certainly most popular English novelists.
-Charles was born in Portsmouth, Hampshire on February 7th 1812 into a large family.
+Dickens was born in Portsmouth, Hampshire on February 7th 1812 into a large family.
 His early years were very difficult as he suffered from various illnesses and his father was put in debtor’s prison so young Charles had to leave school and go to work in a factory.
 His first novel “Sketches by Boz” was published anonymously in 1833.
 Charles Dickens went on to become the most popular Victorian author who helped define Victorian literature and he is still one of the best-selling authors today.

 Charles Dickens’s works include: Pickwick Papers (1836) Oliver Twist (1837) Nicholas Nickleby (1838-9) The Old Curiosity Shop (1841-2) A Christmas Carol (1843) Martin Chuzzlewit (1844-5) Dombey and Son (1846-8) David Copperfield (1849-50) Bleak House( 1852-3 ) Little Dorrit (1857-8 )